scipp/essreflectometry/docs/user-guide/estia-data-reduction.md

 ## Model

-Intensities in the detector are related to the reflectivities of the sample by the model
+Intensity in the detector is related to the reflectivity of the sample by the model
 ```math
 \begin{bmatrix}
 I^{+} \\